 I was like a sponge, soaking up as much knowledge as I could from all the chefs around me.
 It was a great place to learn.
 After a year or so working at the hotel, I was often left to run the restaurant myself – it was an amazing feeling”

-In the evenings after work – I started weight training and wanted to bulk up, so was eating masses of food – a traditional body builders diet.
+“I started weight training and wanted to bulk up to play rugby again, so was eating masses of food – a traditional bodybuilders diet.
 Little did I know this was later going to turn me vegan”

 “I had this annoying stomach pain & it was occurring at a time when I noticed more & more information about veganism popping up on my social media feeds.
 I saw a few things that really planted a seed in my head.

-One day my favourite musician Jme was on the radio talking about what made him go vegan, he mentioned one youtube video that he watched which made him make the change overnight.
+One day my favorite musician Jme was on the radio talking about what made him go vegan, he mentioned one youtube video that he watched which made him make the change overnight.
 It was a speech by Gary Yourofsky”

 BECOMING VEGAN –